QuillFlash/ezmonad/README.md

 # EZMonad

-We all love tiling window managers and most of all we love [XMonad](https://github.com/xmonad/xmonad).
+We all love tiling window managers and most of all love [XMonad](https://github.com/xmonad/xmonad).
 As you may know, [Wayland](https://wayland.freedesktop.org/) is trying to replace X11.
 This brings problems for us, since XMonad will not work with the new architecture.

 Also, XMonad used to be extremely difficult for the end-user to configure and required tedious Haskell hacking to get the best rice onto your system.